Temple of ‘Swaim prakat’ Sri Rama, worshipped by Nagpanthishe

 Nashik [Nasik]

 Nashik [Nasik] an excellent and sanctified place is on the western edge of the Deccan peninsula and is surrounded by the Western Ghats making it picturesque and pleasant.
-The city is just 185 Kms from Mumbai.
-The city is on the banks of Godavari River which is originating from a nearby place called Trimbakeshwar.
-The climate of the city is very pleasant and the stay here will bring peace to the mind.
-The kumbha mela festival which is held once in twelve years in this city makes this city a sanctified city and a holy place.
+The city is just 185 Km from Mumbai.
+The town is on the banks of the Godavari River originating from a nearby place called Trimbakeshwar.
+The climate of the town is delightful, and staying here will bring peace to the mind.
+The Kumbha mela festival held once every twelve years in this city makes this city a sanctified city and a holy place.
 This city gets its name Nashik after the event in epic Ramayana which took place in Panchavati.
 During the exile of Rama, Surpanakha the sister of the Ravana tried to seduce Rama.
 Angered, Rama ordered Lakshmana to cut off Shoorpanakha's nose (nasika).

 Panchavati

 Sri Kala Ram, Nasik, Maharastra The city on the northern part of the river Godavari is called Panchavati.
-This place gets its name Panchavati because a group of five banyan trees are seen together, pancha is Sanskrit is five and vat means banyan tree, hence Panchavati.
-It is seen from Sri Valmiki Ramayan that Sri Rama had visited Agastya rishi just after varsha ruthu of his thirteenth year of exile and during sarath ruthu settled in Panchavati.
-Lakshmana constructs a hut with the wood and grass for Sri Rama’s stay at Panchavati.
-It is in this place that the event of cutting of the nose of Surpanakha took place.
+This place gets its name Panchavati because a group of five banyan trees are seen together, pancha is Sanskrit five and vat means banyan tree, hence Panchavati.
+It is seen from Sri Valmiki Ramayan that Sri Rama had visited Agastya Rishi just after varsha ruthu of his thirteenth year of exile and during sarath ruthu settled in Panchavati.
+Lakshmana constructs a hut with wood and grass for Sri Rama’s stay at Panchavati.
+It is the place where the event of cutting off the nose of Surpanakha took place.

 Akhadas

 There are different sects of sadhus whose dwelling places are known as ‘Akhada’.
-Each of the akhadas has its own set of rules and regulations and the sadhus follow them very strictly.
-Sri Niranjani , Sri Junadatta (Bhairav), Sri Mahanirvani, Sri Avahana, Sri Pancha Agni, Sri Nathpanthi Gorakhnath, Sri Vaishnav Bairagi, Sri Nagpanthi are of the names of the few Akhadas.
+Each akhadas has its own set of rules and regulations which the sadhus follow very strictly.
+Sri Niranjani, Sri Junadatta (Bhairav), Sri Mahanirvani, Sri Avahana, Sri Pancha Agni, Sri Nathpanthi Gorakhnath, Sri Vaishnav Bairagi, Sri Nagpanthi are the names of the few Akhadas.

 Kumbh Mela

-Kumbh Mela is a festival which is held in the holy places on the bank of Holy Rivers and it occurs once in twelve years.
-The main function is to take bath in the Holy River at the appointed time.
-The sadhus of the Akhadas attend the Kumbh Mela held at different places in Bharat and take holy bath in the river in the predetermined sequence.
-During the festival, preference is given to the Sadhus to take bath over the others.
-In Maharastra there are two places where Kumbh Melas are held namely Trimbakeshwar and Nashik.
+Kumbh Mela is a festival held in the holy places on the banks of the Holy Rivers and occurs once every twelve years.
+The main function is bathing in the Holy River at the appointed time.
+The sadhus of the Akhadas attend the Kumbh Mela held at different places in Bharat and take a holy bath in the river in the predetermined sequence.
+During the festival, preference is given to the Sadhus to take a bath over the others.
+In Maharastra, there are two places where Kumbh Melas are held Trimbakeshwar and Nashik.

 Nagpanthi Sadhus and Sri Rama

-Long ago ancestors of Sri Nagpanthi Sadhus were camping in the banks of river Godavari in the holy place of Panchavati.
-While taking bath in the river Godavari they chanced upon the sculpture of Sri Rama, Sri Sita and Sri Lakshman from the river.
-The place from where Sri Rama statue was taken is now known as Ram Kunt.
-The sculptures of these deities were so exquisite that the Sadhus were mesmerized.
-Since the Sculpturer of this murthis is unknown and that the Lord Himself had wished come to Panchavati the deities were considered as ‘Swaim prakat’ or ‘Swamimbhu’.
+Long ago ancestors of Sri Nagpanthi Sadhus were camping on the banks of river Godavari in the holy place of Panchavati.
+While bathing in the river Godavari they chanced upon the sculpture of Sri Rama, Sri Sita, and Sri Lakshman from the river.
+The place from where the Sri Rama statue was taken is now known as Ram Kunt.
+The sculptures of these deities were so exquisite that the Sadhus were mesmerised.
+Since the Sculpturer of this murthis is unknown and the Lord Himself had wished to come to Panchavati the deities were considered as ‘Swaim prakat’ or ‘Swamimbhu’.

 Mandir for Sri Rama

-The Sadhus then built a ‘paranasala’ [a dwelling made of wood and grass] exclusively for Sri Rama, Sri Sita and Sri Lakshmana.
+The Sadhus then built a ‘paranasala’ [a dwelling made of wood and grass] exclusively for Sri Rama, Sri Sita, and Sri Lakshmana.
 This made the hut an excellent mandir for their deities.
-Daily poojas were conducted as per their norms and customs.
+Daily poojas were conducted according to their norms and customs.
 The superb beauty of these deities made a wave in the minds of the people who visit the mandir and the fame of Sri Rama started spreading in the region.

 Sardar Sri Odhekar

 Later the region of Nasik came under the rule of Peshwas.
 Sri Ram Mandir of Panchvati drew the attention of Sri Gopikabai mother of Sri Madhava Rao Peshwa.
-She thought that a suitable temple should be built for these exquisite deities during her life time.
-Accordingly she called the chief of army Sardar Sri Ranga Raoji Odhekar and asked him to make suitable arrangements for building a wonderful temple for Sri Rama.
-On the very same night Odhekar had a dream in which there was a divine direction to build the temple at the very same place.
-He took it as a good omen and an order from Sri Rama Himself.
-He vowed to build the best possible temple at the same sanctified place.
+She thought that a suitable temple should be built for these exquisite deities during her lifetime.
+Accordingly, she called the chief of the army Sardar Sri Ranga Raoji Odhekar, and asked him to make suitable arrangements for building a wonderful temple for Sri Rama.
+On the same night, Odhekar had a dream in which there was a divine direction to build the temple at the same place.
+He took it as a good omen and an order from Sri Rama.
+He vowed to construct the best possible temple at the same sanctified place.

 Conditions laid by Nagpanthis

-As a first step for building the temple Sardar Sri Odhekar approached the Nagpanthis to help him realise the dream of building a new temple for Sri Rama.
-The Nagpanthis agreed to leave the holy place for building a new temple under certain conditions.
+As a first step for building the temple Sardar Sri Odhekar approached the Nagpanthis to help him realise the dream of constructing a new temple for Sri Rama.
+The Nagpanthis agreed to leave the holy place to build a new temple under certain conditions.
 Firstly they should be given an alternative place to dwell.
-Secondly the Paduka of Sri Dutt Maharaj under the peepal tree and Sri Maruti murti should not be disturbed from the place.
+Secondly, the Paduka of Sri Dutt Maharaj under the peepal tree and Sri Maruti murti should not be disturbed from the place.
 Thirdly the murti of Sri Ganesh in the south should not be displaced from that place.
-Fourthly the dharmsalas in the complex of new temple will be left for the use of Nagpanthis during the Kumbh Mela time.
+Fourthly the dharmsalas in the complex of the new temple will be left for the use of Nagpanthis during the Kumbh Mela time.
 Sardar Sri Odhekar agreed to all the conditions laid by Nagpanthis.
-It is to note that the dharmsalas around the temple are vacated for the use of Nagpanthi sadhus during Kumbh Mela.
+It is to be noted that the dharmsalas around the temple are vacated for the use of Nagpanthi sadhus during Kumbh Mela.

 Temple construction

 Sardar Odhekar started the work of constructing a huge temple for Sri Rama and His parivar in the year 1778.
-He could complete the temple as late as 1790, it took almost twelve years for completing this mammoth all stone temple.
+He could complete the temple as late as 1790, it took almost twelve years to complete this mammoth all-stone temple.
 The hard black stones used in the construction of the temple were brought from Ramshej hills which is about 20 Km from the temple.
-The total cost worked out to be Rupees twenty three lakhs.
-It is told when the funds were not coming from the royal treasurey Odhekar use to put in own money in construction of the temple.
-When there was shortage of money for purchase of gold plated kalash his wife came forward to sell her diamond nose wear called ‘nathni’.
-Odhekar’s commitment for construction of the temple for Sri Rama is enormous.
-Since Sri Rama himself had ordained him to build the temple at the very same place, Odhekar took all possible steps to complete the temple in a befitting manner for Sri Rama to dwell.
+The total cost worked out to be Rupees twenty-three lakhs.
+It is said that when the funds were not coming from the royal treasury Odhekar used to put in their own money for the construction of the temple.
+When there was a shortage of money for the purchase of gold-plated kalash his wife came forward to sell her diamond nose wear called ‘nathni’.
+Odhekar’s commitment to the construction of the temple for Sri Rama is enormous.
+Since Sri Rama had ordained him to build the temple at the very same place, Odhekar took all possible steps to complete the temple in a befitting manner for Sri Rama to dwell.

 During construction of the temple